Why You Must Visit Buffalo, New York

 Martin House Complex

-One of Wright’s most beautiful creations, now open to the public, is the Martin House Complex.
+The Martin House Complex is one of Wright’s most beautiful creations, now open to the public.

 Martin House exterior.
 Photo by Martin House Complex courtesy Brand USA